Ticks on Dogs: Complete Guide to Tick Prevention for Dogs

 Lyme Disease in Dogs

-Lyme disease is a bacterial illness that can transmit to dogs, humans, and other mammals through certain species of ticks.
+Lyme disease is a bacterial illness that can be passed to dogs, humans, and other mammals through certain species of ticks.
 It is caused by the bacterium Borrelia burgdorferi, carried inside a tick and transmitted through a tick bite.

 Lyme disease commonly mimics symptoms of other dog conditions, so getting your dog tested by your vet early is vital.